 Here are some highlights from Makers Lab staff 2020 MIRA presentations:

-Presentation Recordings from MIRA 2020 can be viewed here.
-Makers Lab presentations are 3D, 5A, and 5D respectively.
-Video of Presentation 5D, Breaking the Mold (or Not): Promoting Innovation Through Creativity Within a Health Sciences Makerspace, is available in the video format below:
+The recording of Breaking the Mold (or Not): Promoting Innovation Through Creativity Within a Health Sciences Makerspace, is available below.

 Special thanks to Vinaya Tripuraneni, M.L.I.S., Ed.D., University of La Verne, Dean, Libraries and Learning and the MIRA 2020 planning committee for organizing the conference and for making the transition to a remote format as smooth as possible.
 We can’t wait for next year!